davidliao404/velocloud-api/docs/Api/AllApi.md

 # **disasterRecoveryGetReplicationBlob**
 > \Swagger\Client\Model\DisasterRecoveryGetReplicationBlobResult disasterRecoveryGetReplicationBlob($body)

-Get the blob needed to configure VCO replication on the standby
+Get the blob needed to configure replication on the standby

-Get from the active VCO the blob needed to configure VCO replication on the standby.
+Get from the active Orchestrator the blob needed to configure replication on the standby.
 Only used when configureActiveForReplication was called with autoConfigStandby set to false [true by default].
 Privileges required:  `CREATE` `REPLICATION`

 ### Example
 ```php